Butternut Squash Carrot Soup

-A healthy butternut squash and carrot soup that can be made in just over an hour!
+A simple and healthy butternut squash carrot soup that can be prepared in just over an hour!

 Before I attend to the main crux of this post, I first want to thank you all for your well wishes about my big culinary school reveal!
 I’ve been holding the news in for about two months from when I first applied and a month ago, when I officially got accepted.
 It feels great to finally get it out there and it makes it that much more exciting.

 But before I officially don my chef’s whites and clog shoes, I have another breaking development to share with everyone.
 I’m moving…over Christmas…voluntarily.
-Connor and I have decided to save a bit of money and downsize.
-Our new building also has a lot of great perks, which I am looking forward to, including an on-site gym (this will be extremely handy with school coming up), a much bigger kitchen to practice all my new skills, and a great view as an added bonus.
+Our new building also many perks, which I am looking forward to, including an on-site gym, a bigger kitchen to practice all of my new skills, and a great view.

 Since the next ten days will be filled with moving, cleaning, and more dreaded moving, I’m more and more inclined to make easy dinners.
 Heck, I think I’m always inclined towards those types of meals, but having little time to spare makes them that much more appealing.

 Soup can be time-consuming, but it doesn’t always have to be.
 Especially when you pick ones that involve few, but flavor packed, ingredients and that require short prep and cooking times.
-This latest creation was adapted from one of my new favorite cookbook addition, The Whole Foods Market Cookbook.
-It is filled with fresh, healthy, but delicious recipes that can be made any night of the week.
+This latest creation was adapted from a new favorite cookbook addition, The Whole Foods Market Cookbook.
+The book is filled with fresh and healthy recipes that can be made any night of the week.

 I chose to skip a few ingredients from the original recipe, parsley and orange peel, and instead added a few of my own additions to take it over the top.
-The small addition of heavy cream gave it a hint of richness to make it more filling and hearty (but without being too noticeable) and…well…the sage leaves just taste good.
+The small addition of heavy cream gave it a hint of richness to make it more filling and hearty (but without being too noticeable) and fried sage leaves are fantastic.